 5.2 WHEN IS THE PLANNING AGREEMENT REQUIRED TO BE ENTERED INTO?

-5.2.1 It is also preferable that a Planning Agreement is negotiated before lodgement of the relevant application and that the draft Planning Agreement accompanies the application on lodgement.
-In any event, a Planning Agreement should be negotiated and executed before the relevant application is determined or the local environmental plan giving effect to a planning proposal is made.
+5.2.1 It is also preferable that a planning agreement is negotiated before lodgement of the relevant application and that the draft planning agreement accompanies the application on lodgement.

 5.3 FORM OF A PLANNING AGREEMENT OFFER